ONLYOFFICE/office-js-api/Slide/ApiParagraph/Methods/RemoveAllElements.md

 # RemoveAllElements

-Removes all the elements from the current paragraph.
-When all the elements are removed from the paragraph, a new empty run is automatically created.
-If you want to add content to this run, use the [ApiParagraph#AddElement](../Methods/AddElement.md) method.
+Removes all the elements from the current paragraph.💡 When all the elements are removed from the paragraph, a new empty run is automatically created.
+If you want to addcontent to this run, use the {@link ApiParagraph#GetElement} method.

 ## Syntax